Shyam-Has-Your-Anomaly-Mitigated/Emul/long-term.md

 * drones can stun & spray
 * humans can be conscripted by the drones for instructed medical aid; until more advanced robotics can do it
 * this level of control will prevent "low-income" humans from "stealing" resources, breaking ahiṃsā (EG hunting), ETC
-* there will be designated areas for full-contact sport, including martial arts (including fighting to the death, ~~trial by combat~~, ETC); but they will only be accessible to those at the top of the health chain (if you're not intelligent enough to be healthy, then you're not intelligent enough to be a good sport)
+* there will be designated areas for full-contact sport, including martial arts (including fighting to the death, ~~trial by combat~~, ETC); but they will only be accessible to those at the top of the health chain (if you're not intelligent enough to be healthy, then you're not intelligent enough to be a good sport; that includes not biting ears off!)